Overall Aims

 DiscoveryLearning to Be and Live together

-Developing student’s ideas and ways of working that enable them to make sense of the world in which they live.
+Developing student’s ideas and ways of working collaboratively that enable them to make sense of the world in which they live and to contribute positively to a life in modern Britain.

 ExplorerLearning to Live together and Know

-Develop pupil’s ideas and ways of working that enable them to make sense of the world in which they live through investigation, as well as using and applying process skills.
+Develop pupil’s ideas and ways of working that enable them to make sense of the world in which they live through investigation, practise and reinforce, as well as using and applying process skills.

 NavigatorLearning to Know and Do

 Equipped with the scientific skills required to understand the uses and implications of science, today and for the future.
-Support them in their journey for life after school.
+Support them in their journey for life after school enabling creative thinking and greater independence.

 Examples